nearform/mira/docs/quick-start/README.md

 See [config documentation](../config/README.md) for more information about properties.

-1. Make sure to adjust your `default.json` file with proper values in the `cicd` section.
+1. Make sure to adjust your `default.json` file with proper values in the `cicd.env` section.
+    __Note:__ If you're not using github and/or you don't want to use github actions for the code mirroring, you can remove the `codeCommitUserPublicKey` attribute.

+    __Note:__ `codeCommitUserPublicKey` source will be defined in the next steps.

     E.g.:

     ```bash
     "cicd": {
+        "env": {
-        "account": "CICD_ACCOUNT_NUMBER",
+          "account": "YOUR_NUMBER",
+          "region": "YOUR_REGION"
+        },
         "buildspecFile": "infra/buildspec.yaml",
         "provider": "codecommit",
         "repositoryUrl": "YOUR_REPOSITORY_URL",